acdemiralp/sdl/README.md

 Alternatively, you can copy the contents of the include folder to your project.

 ### Design notes
-- Constructors:
-  - Copy constructors are deleted unless SDL provides copy functions for the object.
-  - Move constructors are available whenever possible.
-- Structures:
-  - Structs are for POD data types.
-They may only contain member variables, constructors, destructors and assignment operators.
 - Functions:
   - The order of parameters are identical to the SDL with the following exception:
     - Parameters with default values are moved to the end of the function, and are ordered from the most to least likely to be changed.
 - Error Handling:
+  - This library does not throw exceptions, except for the exceptions thrown due to standard library usage.
+  - Errors are propagated to the caller using `std::expected<T, std::string>`, the unexpected state containing the result of `sdl::error()`.
   - Error handling is performed if the documentation of the native function specifies an error state.
-  - Errors are propagated to the caller using `std::expected<T, std::string>`, the unexpected state containing the result of `sdl::error()`.
 - Versioning:
   - The major, minor and patch version are identical to the supported version of SDL.